-The lecturer/instructor may ask you to complete a self-assessment form at the start of the examples class.
+The lecturer/instructor may ask you to complete a self-assessment form before the examples class, which will be available on the lecture course Moodle.
 This is invaluable in letting the lecturer/instructor know which questions have proved difficult and need more explanation during the class, and serves as proof of attendance for those classes paid for by the Colleges (see below).